HeathHol2012/php-linkshortener/README.md

     - if you have any issues with this please make a issue on github and i will try to help!
     - please do not use as anything public as this is not secure in anyway and is just a fun coding project

-please note: some of this was coded using cursor (ai coding tool) https://www.cursor.com/,although most of it was coded by hand
+please note: some of this was coded using cursor (ai coding tool) https://www.cursor.com although most of it was coded by hand